Bashir Al-Hashimi: Appointments

-Bashir was an Elected Trustee of the Royal Academy of Engineering Board for a 3-year term to September 2024 and completed in 2023 a term as chair of the Academy's Awards Committee.
+Bashir was an Elected Trustee of the Royal Academy of Engineering Board for a 3-year term to September 2024 and completed in 2023 a term as chair of the academy's Awards Committee.
 He is a Board Director of the ERA Foundation and was a UK Electronics Skills Foundation (UKESF) Board Trustee and Director.

-He was a member of the Research England Expanding Excellence in England (E3) Fund Assessment Panel and he served as a panel member on the UK Research Excellence Framework (REF) 2014 and the REF 2021 Engineering Panel.
+He was a member of the Research England Expanding Excellence in England (E3) Fund Assessment Panel.

 He was a Trustee of King's College London Mathematics School, completing his term in 2023.